Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Block Likelihood Estimation

-When $m=1$ or $m=2$, the full likelihood is recovered.
-Conversely, increasing the number of blocks renders the problem more computationally tractable, as it necessitates computing determinants and inverses of smaller matrices.
-In the limit, if we consider $n$ blocks of the form $b_i = \{i\}$, i.e., treating each individual observation as a block, we obtain the pairwise composite likelihood (referred to by the acronym PCL) method, whose objective function simplifies to
+Consider $n$ blocks of the form $b_i = \{i\}$, that is, each block consists of a single observation.
+This construction yields the pairwise CL (referred to by the acronym PCL) method, for which the objective function simplifies to